 Inyo National Forest spans more than two million acres of rugged wilderness in California’s Eastern Sierra and is one of the most dog-friendly forests in the state.
 From granite peaks and glacier-fed lakes to ancient bristlecone pines, the terrain is vast, diverse, and open for exploring—with your dog welcome on most trails, in many campgrounds, and throughout backcountry areas.

 Access from Bishop is especially rewarding.
 Just outside of town, Highway 168 climbs swiftly into the mountains, bringing you into alpine country within 30 minutes.
 One of the standout day trips is Lake Sabrina, a high-elevation reservoir surrounded by dramatic peaks.
-It’s a peaceful spot to hike, paddle, or simply unwind, and dogs are welcome on leash.
+It’s a peaceful spot to hike, paddle, or simply spend time with your dog, and dogs are welcome on leash.
 The lake also serves as a trailhead into the Sabrina Basin, where you and your pup can follow dog-friendly routes to alpine destinations like Blue Lake and Emerald Lake.

-Some of additional dog-friendly areas include the Mammoth Lakes Basin, where trails like the Crystal Lake Trail and the Convict Lake Loop offer spectacular scenery and access to cool, swimmable waters.
-For more experienced hikers (and well-conditioned pups), the Big Pine Lakes Trail provides a longer adventure past turquoise glacial lakes and into the heart of the Sierra.
+Additional dog-friendly areas include the Mammoth Lakes Basin, where trails like the Crystal Lake Trail and the Convict Lake Loop offer spectacular scenery and access to cool, swimmable waters.
+For more experienced hikers and well-conditioned dogs, the Big Pine Lakes Trail provides a longer adventure past turquoise glacial lakes and deeper into the Sierra’s wilderness.

+The Inyo also has numerous dog-friendly campgrounds scattered throughout, making it easy to stay overnight and explore at a slower pace.
 When planning your visit, always check current trail conditions and seasonal regulations.
 Snow, storms, and wildfire concerns can affect access, and some areas may have temporary restrictions to protect sensitive wildlife habitats.
+Conditions change fast at elevation, so it’s worth confirming what’s accessible before you head out.